Claiming Sanctuary

 It is not only at churches that Wayfarers can claim Sanctuary.
 Any holy place, whether an ancient tree or holy well, a stone circle or ruined chapel, might offer a night of basic Sanctuary.

 With all holy sites, whether church or prehistoric, be incredibly careful not to cause any damage.
-This is why I recommend a bivy & tarp over a tent, as a bivy allows low-profile dry sleep without needing pegs in the ground.
+This is why I prefer a bivy & tarp over a tent, as a bivy allows low-profile dry sleep without needing pegs in the ground.
 If a place is of archaeological significance, it’s best not to poke the ground with 6” metal spikes.

 Practice the same precautions for non-churches as for churches.
 Circumambulate.
 Offer a gift - song or silence - and feel your way carefully.
 Rise early, keep neat, and leave the place better than you found it.

-Rest well, Wayfarers!
+Rest well, pilgrims!